kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/configure.md

 Defines the address on which the operator should listen for kubelet health probes.
 Recommended value: `:8081`.

+#### `job.gcDelay`

+Defines the duration for which successful build pods should be preserved before they are deleted.
+Refer to the Go [`ParseDuration`](https://pkg.go.dev/time#ParseDuration) function documentation to understand valid values for this setting.
+There is no recommended value for this setting.

 #### `leaderElection.enabled`

 Determines whether [leader election](https://kubernetes.io/docs/concepts/architecture/leases/) is used to ensure that